 - The tax-benefit system is largely a unified, national system.
-The main exception is the immovable property tax (Onroerendezaak Belasting, OZB) collected and determined by local authorities (municipalities). - The tax system generally changes on 1st January, each year.
+The main exception is the immovable property tax (Onroerendezaakbelasting, OZB) collected and determined by local authorities (municipalities). - The tax system generally changes on 1st January, each year.
 Main benefit changes happen at the same time, but may also be implemented on 1st July. - Up to 2012, the state pension age was 65 for men and women.
 Beginning in 2013, the state pension age is gradually increased to 67 in 2021.
 After 2021, the state pension age will follow changes in the life expectancy. - Minimum school leaving age is 16; dependent children are defined as age under 16 or under 18 and (largely) provided for by the parents. - For benefit purposes lone parents are the parents of resident dependent children; they do not cohabit with a partner (but could live with other family members).
 For tax purposes a lone parent is a parent of a resident dependent child; here, the only other household members are children aged younger than 27. - The income tax system is largely an individual system, with the spouses being assessed independently.
 However, spouses with low or zero taxable income may be entitled to tax credits dependent on the income of a higher earning partner. - The means-tested benefit system assesses entitlement according to benefit unit income.
-The benefit unit is the nuclear family - the couple (cohabiting or married) or single adult plus any dependent children. - Income tax withholdings are usually collected in such a way that the amount due in the financial year is more or less approximated.
-In principle all tax payers must file a tax return for income tax. - Capital income taxation amounts to 30% of the assumed rate of return of 4% (taking account of a minimum threshold). - Most taxation amounts are subject to automatic yearly indexation by the inflation rate.
+The benefit unit is the nuclear family the couple (cohabiting or married) or single adult plus any dependent children. - Income tax withholdings are usually collected in such a way that the amount due in the financial year is more or less approximated.
+In principle all tax payers must file a tax return for income tax. - Capital income taxation amounts to 30% of the assumed rate of return of 4% (taking account of a minimum threshold).
+Starting in 2017, the assumed rate of return is differentiated: low amounts of assets are assumed to yield the lowest rates of return. - Most taxation amounts are subject to automatic yearly indexation by the inflation rate.
 Net benefits are linked to the net minimum wage. - Most social contributions and state benefits and pensions are assessed and delivered on a monthly basis.
 Amounts are referred to in monthly terms.
 The main exception is income tax, where liability is based on annual income and allowances and thresholds are referred to in annual terms.
 Another exception is child benefit, which is paid out on a three-monthly basis.
 Furthermore, the municipal property tax is levied annually. - Self-employed who work a minimum number of hours (1,225 per year) in their own firm are entitled to self-employment deduction.
 They are not included in unemployment insurance and disability insurance and are subject to separate arrangements with respect to social assistance.